skyflowapi/skyflow-node/README.md

 ```

 #### Get By Id
-To retrieve a record with a `skyflow_id`, use the `getById(records)` method.
-The records parameter takes an object that contains records to be fetched as shown below:
+In order to retrieve data from your vault using SkyflowIDs, use the `getById(records)` method.
+The records parameter takes a JSONObject that should contain an array of SkyflowIDs to be fetched, as shown below:

 ```javascript
 data = {